2024 Northwest Straits Conference

 Curt Hart is the communications manager for the Washington Department of Ecology’s Shorelands and Environmental Assistance Program and Office of Chehalis Basin.
 He represents the department on issues related to shoreline, wetlands and floodplain management, clean energy coordination, climate change resiliency, and flood damage reduction and aquatic habitat restoration in the Chehalis River basin.
 He started with Ecology in 1991 and during his career, he has also served as communications director for Thurston County, Washington, and the state Department of Enterprise Services.
 Besides working for local government and state agencies, Curt has been a newspaper reporter and editor in Texas, Iowa, and Washington and a classroom teacher in Washington.
 He earned bachelor’s degrees in journalism and political science from the University of Iowa in Iowa City, Iowa, in 1985 and education and history from the University of Northern Iowa in Cedar Falls, Iowa, in 1988.

-Local Government Session
+Engagement with Local Government

 Jamie Stephens